Geometric modelling of spatial extremes: Spatial geometric modelling framework

 Let $\{\bm{X}(\bm{s}): \bm{s} \in S \subset \mathbb{R}^2 \}$ be a Gaussian process, so $\bm{X} = (X(\bm{s}_1), \ldots, X(\bm{s}_d)) \sim \text{MVN}(\bm{0},\Sigma)$, where $\Sigma$ is a spatial correlation matrix. \citet{Nolde2020} show that when the entries of $\Sigma$ are non-negative, the corresponding gauge function takes the form

+where $\bm{x}^{1/2}$ is the componentwise square root of $\bm{x}$.
 In the spatial case, we let the entries of $\Sigma$ be determined by a suitable positive-definite correlation function $\rho(h)$.
 In this paper we will usually take $\rho$ to be a powered exponential correlation function, i.e.\ $\Sigma = \exp\{-(H/\lambda)^\kappa\}$, where $H$ is the distance matrix between locations $\{\bm{s}_1, \ldots, \bm{s}_d\}$, $\lambda>0$, $\kappa\in(0,2]$.
+We opt for this correlation function for its mathematical simplicity and practical flexibility, however other parametric forms, such as the Mat\'ern function, could be used instead, leading to similar inferential conclusions.
 We note that the Gaussian gauge is only suitable for the case of AI.
 However, it is very easy and fast to compute, even in large dimensions and has a flexible enough shape that renders it a useful model for many dependence structures.